Central Asian glaciers resisted climate change. That may be ending.

 Series World's glaciers, Episode 6:

-The glaciers of the Pamirs in Central Asia were among the few in the world that remained stable—or even grew—as others melted.
-According to a new study, this anomaly may have come to an end, with consequences for millions of people who depend on glacier meltwater in the summer.
+The glaciers of the Pamirs in Central Asia were among the few in the world that remained stable – or even grew – as others melted.
+According to a study, this anomaly may have come to an end, with consequences for millions of people who depend on glacier meltwater in the summer.

 With peaks exceeding 7,000 meters, Central Asia is home to some of the largest expanses of ice on the planet.
 The region encompassing the Pamir and Hindu Kush Mountain ranges is known as the “third pole” because, after the Arctic and Antarctic, it is the third largest ice reserve in the world.